 Our services revenue is primarily comprised of services related to industrial cleaning and mobile railcar cleaning, which we recognize as services are rendered.
-These lines of business have been included in discontinued operations as of December 31, 2019, and 2018, respectively.
+These lines of business have been included in discontinued operations as of December 31, 2019.

 Solid Waste Revenue